Anxiety can impact every aspect of a person’s life. It affects how people think and feel, and it has physical symptoms.

 Take three of these deep breaths at a time, then rest, and repeat.
 Too many deep breaths, however, may cause dizziness.

 Another strategy is to become aware of negative self-talk and replace it with coping self-talk.
-Research has shown that positive self-talk can significantly reduce the intrusion of negative thoughts.

 It can help to think of this as “changing the record” that plays through the mind.